okc skyline experienceokc.com banner

 We saw traffic decrease quite a bit when the pandemic hit in 2020; but now we’re seeing traffic levels rise again with an increased average wait time of several minutes since decreased restrictions in 2021.

-Areas to Avoid During Rush Hour
+Areas to Avoid During Rush Hourcars congested on the interstate

 Oklahoma City has decent commuting options when compared to other cities across the country.
 Unfortunately, just like other cities, some areas in this city also experience high levels of traffic congestion.